gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/sections/Documentation.md

 ## Documentation

-Further documentation with installation, integration or customization guides can be found in our [website](https://developer.gini.net/gini-health-sdk-ios/docs/).
+Further documentation with installation, integration or customization guides can be found in our [website](http://developer.gini.net/gini-health-sdk-ios/docs/).

 ## Example apps

-We are providing example app for Swift.
+We are providing an example health app for Swift.
 This app demonstrates how to integrate the Gini Health SDK with the Component API of Gini Capture library.
 To run the example project, clone the repo and run `pod install` from the Example directory first.
+The credentials for the Health example need to be set in `Example Swift/Credentials.plist`.

 An example banking app is available in the [Gini Pay Bank SDK's](https://github.com/gini/gini-pay-bank-sdk-ios) repository.
 To check the redirection to the Banking app please run Bank example before Example Swift.
 You can use the same Gini Pay API client credentials in the example banking app as in your app, if not otherwise specified.
-To inject your API credentials into the Health and Bank example apps you need to fill in your credentials in `Example/Example Swift/Credentials.plist` and `Example/Bank/Credentials.plist`, respectively.
+To inject your API credentials into the example banking app you need to fill in your credentials in `Example/Bank/Credentials.plist`.

 ## Requirements